In the UK in 2020, only 22.5% of disadvantaged young people were due to start a degree vs 50.4% for the least disadvantaged (UCAS 2020/21 entry data)

 Women's participation in higher education is good but less so in many STEM subjects which can provide a great foundation for many jobs.

-We provide financial support to women from disadvantaged backgrounds to support university tuition fees for STEM degrees at Newcastle University.
+We provide financial support to women from disadvantaged backgrounds to support university tuition fees and some living expenses for STEM degrees.

-We are also exploring how we can provide targeted pre-university support to increase enrolment in STEM degrees.
+We are also investing in targeted pre-university support to increase enrolment in STEM degrees.

 We are focused on UK students.